atom-haskell/ide-haskell/README.md

 #### Errors, warnings and linter

 After saving the current file the check and linter processes will be executed.
-After processes are finished the results can be seen in output panel.
+After processes are finished, the results can be seen in output panel.
 You can see different kind of results by switching `Errors`, `Warnings` and `Lints` tab buttons.
 If you click on message's file name in output panel, Atom will open this file and put cursor near problem that triggered output message.